What Is the Real Inflation Rate?

 I found that three years ago, I bought a gift box of baklava for my mother that was $17.
 I am considering reordering that now.
 The new price is $18.
 That is not a huge increase.
 It is entirely tolerable.

 Why might that be the case?
-My own theory is that this is a fancy gift, and already very much overpriced relative to the underlying value.
+My own theory is that this is a fancy gift and already very much overpriced relative to the underlying value.
 I bought it because it was fancy.
 The profit margins were already built in, and probably the company selling that was fully prepared to absorb increased costs and not pass them onto consumers for fear of lowering demand for their luxury product.

-When the company selling the oil is considering what to do with the hot potato of higher costs, it must consider elasticities of demand for the product.
+When the company selling the oil is considering what to do with the hot potato of higher costs, it must consider the elasticities of demand for the product.
 If elasticities are high, it means that consumers are price-sensitive.
 A higher price will cause demand to crash.
 A low elasticity of demand means that prices can move up dramatically and not change demand that much.

 I’m guessing that the elasticity of demand for olive oil is relatively low because it is a specialized product with obvious substitutes that existing buyers will not consider.
 If you love olive oil, you are going to get it regardless, not to mention the fact that people who buy olive oil in the first place would likely be the high-end and cash-rich buyers to begin with, and their elasticities of demand would tend to be lower anyway simply because they have more to spend.

 Thus was born the “hedonic” adjustment.
-Prices came to be theoretically lowered based on the quality of the good you were obtaining.
-This fashion for hedonic adjustments invaded the whole space of indexing theory and practice and suddenly everything changed.
+Prices came to be theoretically lowered based on the quality of the good that you were obtaining.
+This fashion for hedonic adjustments invaded the whole space of indexing theory and practice, and suddenly everything changed.
 Economists were now in charge of deciding precisely what was obtained for the money spent, and they went wild with it.

 Hedonic adjustments were made in every good.
 This is a major reason why inflation was so low during the 2000s and following.

 But hedonism cuts both ways.
-What if the quality of the good or service you obtain is declining in quality?
+What if the quality of the good or service that you obtain is declining in quality?
 Is a hedonic adjustment now necessary in the other direction?
-One might think so but I’m unaware of any good or service these days that has been subjected to this.
+One might think so, but I’m unaware of any good or service these days that has been subjected to this.

-For example, if you used to get your sheets changed daily at the hotel and now you do not, do economists now say that the same rate at the hotel is actually higher?
+For example, if you used to get your sheets changed daily at the hotel and now you do not, do economists now say the same rate at the hotel is actually higher?
 No way.
 The hedonic adjusters have taken a pass on calling higher prices on lower quality.
 Indeed, they are nowhere to be seen.

 There are myriad other problems.
-The indexing strategies presume that the price is all about the product you are buying but is that even true?
+The indexing strategies presume that the price is all about the product you are buying, but is that even true?
 Let me provide an example.
 Two days ago.
 I was at a restaurant above a glorious flowing stream, surrounded by grass, with an absolutely gorgeous setting and attentive servers.

 I ordered a beer.
 It came in a 10-ounce glass.
 It was $7, an outrageous price that would have shocked everyone two years ago.

 But was the tiny beer actually $7?
 Or was I actually buying the experience?
-I will tell you this: it was worth it for me.
+I will tell you this: It was worth it for me.
 But would you think that the beer should be indexed or the whole experience surrounding the beer be indexed?
 I don’t have the answer.
 And this is precisely the problem.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.